Derived categories of sheaves on singular schemes with an application to reconstruction: Introduction

 \section{Introduction}

-Understanding the geometry of schemes through their derived categories of sheaves has become a popular topic in the past couple of decades.
-However, much of the results have focused on the case when the scheme in question smooth.
+Understanding schemes through their derived categories of sheaves has become a popular topic in the past couple of decades.
+However, most results have focused on the case where the scheme is smooth.
 Let us recall two results most relevant to those in this paper.
 In \cite{BvB02}, Bondal and van den Bergh proved that the bounded derived category of coherent sheaves, $D^b_{\coh}(X)$, on a smooth and proper variety, $X$, is saturated.
 Meaning, any covariant or contravariant functor, $\phi: D^b_{\coh}(X) \ra \Vect_k$, satisfying an appropriate boundedness condition, called local-finiteness, is representable.
 Moreover, $D^b_{\coh}(X)$ is equivalent to either of these categories of functors.
 For the second result, we take two smooth, projective varieties, $X$ and $Y$, and assume that $\omega_X$ is ample or anti-ample.
-In \cite{BO01}, Bondal and Orlov proved that, if $X$ and $Y$ have equivalent derived categories, then they must be isomorphic.
+In \cite{BO01}, Bondal and Orlov proved that, if $X$ and $Y$ have equivalent bounded derived categories, then they must be isomorphic.

 In either of these cases, removing the assumption of smoothness sabotages the proofs.
-For a general projective scheme, $X$, one can define two different categories that reduce to $D^b_{\coh}(X)$ if $X$ is regular.
+For a general projective scheme, $X$, one can define two different categories that reduce to $D^b_{\coh}(X)$ when $X$ is smooth.
 One is the bounded derived category of coherent sheaves and the other is the smallest triangulated subcategory of $D^b_{\coh}(X)$ containing all finite-rank locally-free sheaves, $D_{\perf}(X)$.
-The first step in trying to extend these results to a general projective scheme is deciding which category will be the focus of the investigation.
-The main result of this paper, found in section \ref{sec:lfcohom}, tells us these two categories are very closely related. $D^b_{\coh}(X)$ is equivalent to the category of locally-finite, cohomological functors on $D_{\perf}(X)$.
-One can also prove that, if the base field is perfect, then $D_{\perf}(X)$ is equivalent to category of locally-finite, homological functors on $D^b_{\coh}(X)$.
-We approach this result from the perspective of compactly-generated triangulated categories.
-Proving an equivalence of categories means finding a functor and checking its fullness, faithfulness, and essential surjectivity.
-The functor we have in the result is a composition of the Yoneda functor and restriction.
-Its essential surjectivity was established previously in an appendix to \cite{BvB02}.
-Fullness follows from the same argument as in \cite{BvB02}.
-Faithfulness is new.
-However, the main new addition to known results appears to be perspective.
-Discovering an equivalence of categories allows access to greater set of tools to tackle other problems.
-Some simple ideas and corollaries are collected in section \ref{sec:pseudo-ad}.
+The first step in trying to extend the results of Bondal, Orlov, and van den Bergh to a general projective scheme is deciding which category will be the focus of the investigation.
+The main result of this paper, found in section \ref{sec:lfcohom}, tells us these two categories are very closely related.